Suggested itinarary for schools and educational groups.

 Groups can step back in time to join Chaucer and his merry band of pilgrims on their pilgrimage from The Tabard Inn to the shrine of St Thomas Becket in Canterbury Cathedral.
 Along the way their stories of love, romance, jealousy and trickery are vividly re-created with all the fun and excitement of the famous Tales.
 The Canterbury Tales is an audio guided attraction with translations available in French, German, Dutch, Italian, Spanish and Japanese.
 A special commentary for children is also available.

-We welcome visits from schools and groups and offer the following benefits to pre-booked groups of 15 or more people: -Discounted admission prices -Priority admission -Free familiarisation visit for the group organiser -Free admission for the coach driver -One adult admitted free for every 10 children/students -Free audio commentaries in English, French, German, Dutch, Italian, Spanish and Japanese -Private evening hire available call 0845 070 6255
+We welcome visits from schools and groups and offer the following benefits to pre-booked groups of 15 or more people: -Discounted admission prices for pre-booked groups of 15 or more -Priority admission -Free familiarisation visit for the group organiser -Free admission for the coach driver -Free audio commentaries in English, French, German, Dutch, Italian, Spanish and Japanese

 How to book: For discounted admission prices pre-booking is required.
 Please complete and submit our group booking enquiry form (available via the website) or contact us directly.
-Our Group Bookings Office is open Monday to Friday 10am - 4pm.
+Our Group Bookings Office is open Monday to Friday 9am to 5.30pm.